UncleB1/D_Scholars/SystemArchitecture.md

 #### Deployment:
 Containerized, Docker; may be orchestrated on a cloud provider like AWS ECS / Fargate, GCP Cloud Run, or Kubernetes.

+# Database and Storage

+Primary DB: MongoDB (Atlas) or Firebase Firestore.

+   •	Stores user profiles, saved papers, user libraries, usage metrics, and annotations.

+#### Search/Indexing:
+Use external scholarly APIs as the source of truth; optionally maintain a lightweight internal index for fast faceted search and user-specific signals.

+#### Cache:
+Redis is used for query caching, session caching, and rate-limiting counters.

+#### Blob Storage:
+S3-compatible storage for any persisted PDFs, user-uploaded files, and generated artifacts - for example, generated summary objects.

+#### AI Models:
+Serverless, using an external provider such as OpenAI/Anthropic/in-house transformer serving.

+#### Store:
+ summary outputs in DB to optimize repeat requests.